Pope Francis Preparatory School: Cathedral High School

-Cathedral High School was a college-preparatory program, where 96% of the graduates furthered their education.
-Members of the Class of 2009 attended Boston College, Boston University, Fairfield University; Fordham University, College of the Holy Cross, Northeastern University, Bryant University, Providence College, Rochester Institute of Technology, St. Anselm's, University of Connecticut, University of Massachusetts, University of Rochester, The Elms College, Villanova University, The Catholic University of America, and others.

-Academics
+Curriculum

 Cathedral High School offered College Prep, Advanced Placement, and Honors classes within the STREAM (Science, Technology, Religion, Engineering, Arts and Math) program.

 Cathedral High School had religion, science, English, fine arts & business, social studies, foreign language, physical education and mathematics departments.

-Within their respective departments, Cathedral offered classes in scripture, world religions, earth science, biology, chemistry, physics, journalism, computer literacy, art (painting, drawing, and sculpture), United States History, World History, sociology, Spanish, French, Latin, algebra, geometry, calculus, and statistics.
+Within their respective departments, Cathedral offered classes in scripture, world religions, earth science, biology, chemistry, physics, journalism, computer literacy, art (painting, drawing, and sculpture), United States History, World History, sociology, Spanish, French, Latin, algebra, geometry, calculus, trigonometry, and statistics.
 Many of these classes and others were available as college prep or honors.
-Advanced Placements were available in English, Calculus, Statistics, US History, Biology, Chemistry, Physics and Latin.
+Advanced Placement were available in English, Calculus, Statistics, US History, Biology, Chemistry, Physics and Latin.

-Extracurriculars

-Sports
+Sports and extracurricular activities

-The school's teams played sports as the Cathedral High School Panthers.
-The Panthers had sports teams at three competitive levels (varsity, JV and freshman).
+The school plays sports as the Pope Francis Preparatory School Cardinals.
+Before the merger, the school's colors were purple and white.
+Cathedral's mascot was a Panther, and the squads were often referred to as the Purple Panthers.
+With the exception of Field Hockey and Football, all sports at Cathedral had both boys' and girls' teams.
+Football, soccer, basketball, and baseball all had freshman, junior varsity, and varsity teams.
+The others had JV and varsity teams.
+In the years prior to the merger, the school was perhaps best known for its Ice Hockey team.

+Hockey